Rudi Linz: Squadron leader and death

 Following completion at the Verbandsführerschule in November 1944, Linz was appointed Staffelkapitän of 12.
 Staffel of JG 5 on 30 November.
 He succeeded Leutnant Werner Gayko in this capacity.
-At the time, the Staffel was based at Herdla Airfield on the island of Herdla in Askøy, Western Norway.
+At the time, the Staffel was based at Herdla Airfield on the island of Herdla (now part of Askøy Municipality) in Western Norway.
 III.
 Gruppe to which 12.
 Staffel was subordinated was commanded by Hauptmann Franz Dörr.
 His 12.
 Staffel had just been converted from the Messerschmitt Bf 109 to the Focke-Wulf Fw 190 A at Bardufoss Airfield.
 On 1 January 1945, he was awarded the German Cross in Gold (Deutsches Kreuz in Gold).

 Fw 190 A-8 (Werknummer 732183—factory number) on display in the Military Aviation Museum.

 On 9 February 1945, Linz was shot down and killed in action flying Fw 190 A-8 (Werknummer 732183—factory number) in defense of the German destroyer Z33 in an operation which was later called Black Friday by the Allied aircrews due to their heavy unit losses.
 The Z33 was the last German destroyer to leave northern Norway and sailed for Germany on 5 February 1945.
 It was intended that Z31, which had completed initial repairs at Bergen after being heavily damaged in the Action of 28 January 1945, would join her to make a joint passage to the Baltic.
 Z33 ran aground in Brufjord on 7 February, damaging her port shaft and propeller and causing both engines to fail.
 She was taken under tow to be repaired in Trondheim.
 Z33 and the two tugboats with her chose to shelter in Førde Fjord during daylight on 9 February while en route to Trondheim.